This section explains concepts such as trust accounting, recording fees (WIP) and billing client’s.

 VAT on the Invoice basis¶

 Where a firm is required to be registered for VAT, LawPracticeZA applies VAT on the Invoice Basis.
-LawPracticeZA does not accommodate VAT on the Payment basis, as it is inappropriate for lawyers (mainly because of trust transfers).
+LawPracticeZA does not accommodate VAT on the Payment basis, as it is inappropriate for law firms (because VAT on the payment basis requires each invoice issued to be associated with a payment received, which is particularly problematic in the case of trust transfers).
+Each payment to a supplier must also be associated with a suppliers invoice.
+VAT on the Payment basis was generally designed for small, cash businesses, and is restricted to a maximum turnover during the preceding 12 months.

 Cash flow is often raised as a reason for selecting the payment over the invoice basis, where this choice is available.

 Proforma invoices can alleviate the potential impact that VAT can have on cash flow.
-By presenting clients with proforma invoices, arrangement can be made for settlement prior to invoicing the client, at which time the liability for VAT arises.
+By presenting client’s with proforma invoices, arrangement can be made for settlement prior to invoicing the client.
+It is only at the time of invoicing that the liability for VAT arises.

-Taking deposits, where possible, can also mitigate the problem, although in some cases this is not possible.
-Deposits for work to be done are deposited in Trust (and to the trust balance of the clients Matter) and once an invoice is generated, can be released from trust.
+Taking deposits where possible, although in some cases this is not possible, will eliminate the problem.
+Deposits for work to be done are deposited in Trust (and to the trust balance of the client’s Matter) and once an invoice is generated, can be immediately released from trust.

 This section explains where to find the reports that the auditors typically require.